mlabs-haskell/lambda-buffers/docs/typescript.md

 # LambdaBuffers to Typescript
-This chapter will walk through a translation from a LambdaBuffers' module into
+This chapter will walk through a translation from a LambdaBuffers' module into a Typescript module.
-    a Typescript module which includes the translation of types.

 To demonstrate this, we will use the `lbf-prelude-to-typescript` CLI tool which is just a convenient wrapper over the raw `lbf` CLI.
-To this end, we may enter a development shell which provides many other Lambda Buffers CLI tools as follows.
+To this end, we may enter a development shell which provides this tool along with many other Lambda Buffers CLI tools with the following command.

 ```shell
 $ nix develop github:mlabs-haskell/lambda-buffers#lb